aliceraffaele/aliceraffaele.github.io/_pages/service.md

 ## Program Committee
 - [International Conference on Optimization and Decision Science (ODS2022)](http://www.airoconference.it/ods2022/index.php) at the University of Florence, Italy, August 30 -- September 02, 2022.

+## Session Chair
+- *Best AIROYoung Dissertation 2022*, [International Conference on Optimization and Decision Science (ODS2022)](http://www.airoconference.it/ods2022/index.php) at the University of Florence, Italy, September 02, 2022.
+- *Discrete Optimization III*, [International Conference on Optimization and Decision Science (ODS2022)](http://www.airoconference.it/ods2022/index.php) at the University of Florence, Italy, September 01, 2022.
+- “*OR IN...
+FIVE MINUTES – A pitch-talk session*” (invited session), [International Conference on Optimization and Decision Science (ODS2021)](http://www.airoconference.it/ods2021/index.php) at La Sapienza University of Rome, Italy, September 15, 2021.